 The certificated salary schedules for teaching positions, counselors, and psychologists shall be according to the revised schedules in Appendix A.

 Step assignment and movement is based on the number of years of experience in another public or private school while possessing a valid California Teaching Credential or experience in another state while holding a credential recognized for reciprocity by the California Commission on Teacher Credentialing.
-New certificated employees hired by the district may transfer up to nine years of teaching service.
+New certificated employees hired by the district may transfer up to 10 years of teaching service.
+That number can be exceeded by mutual agreement between the District and AEA President/Designee.

 Unit members who qualify for column increase shall be paid the increased salary beginning the first day of the month following the time the employee submits proof of this increase (Ed Code 45048).
 Such pay shall begin no later than three pay periods or three months whichever is longer.